KaYtOnChaSk/NETWORK-SCANNER/README.md

 # CREDITS
-Credits for chask for creating this project if you want to support you can tell your friends / people about my projects that i make.
+Credits for chask for creating this project if you want to support me you can tell your friends / people about my projects that i make.
 If you want to report any issues or contacting me here is my discord: chask16#6188